Llyn Gwyn – Fishing in the land of the Monks

 Literally translated from Welsh as ‘the white lake’ llyn Gwyn has several local legends associated with it.
 One says that it is the entrance to the otherworld realm of the ‘fair folk’ King, Gwyn Ap Nudd, a fearsome Celtic warrior who features in Arthurian mythology.
 Another says that St Patrick passed by while on a pilgrimage from Ireland, turning some of the local villagers into fish and a woman into a ‘white lady’ over a religious quarrel.
 It is also said that the nearby monks of Strata Florida cursed the trout of the lake when their Abbey was destroyed in the reformation.
 As a result the fish would mysteriously croak every time they were caught as an ominous warning, and for a long time no one would eat the fish from the llyn.

 On the subject of monks, it was here in the 12th Century that the local Abbey-Cwm-Hir Cistercians stocked the waters of llyn Gwyn with a strain of wild carp, which served as a food supply on Fridays when meat was off the menu for the Catholic monks.
 These carp still inhabit the lake to this day, a rare example of the original ‘wildie’ common carp breed, now almost extinct elsewhere in the UK.
+These carp can be fished for on the fly, which is what Mortimer and Whitehouse did on a recent episode of ‘Gone Fishing‘.
 In addition to carp, the llyn still holds a small native brown trout population which has been there since time immemorial.

 In the oxygenated, clear and cold hill water the fish turn into fully finned fighting machines within a week or two, providing a true sporting challenge.